-Information on all aspects of university life from accommodation to sport, including sources of support outside the School, is available in the on-line Crucial Guide.
+Information on all aspects of university life from accommodation to sport, including sources of support outside the Department, is available in the on-line Crucial Guide.
+Please also look at the Six Ways to Wellbeing.

 1.8 Health and Safety Induction